 week with a boar brush to keep it orderly.
 This will smooth the hair and distribute the natural oils while removing any dander.

-Nail clipping and ear cleaning should be also done as part of the overall home care.
+should be also done as part of the overall home care.

 The Papillon dog is an ever curious pet, very active and playful around the house.
-As such, it doesn't require a lot of additional exercise, but a daily walks are always enjoyed and recommended to benefit the health of mind and body.
+As such, it doesn't require a lot of additional exercise, but daily walks are always enjoyed and recommended to benefit the health of mind and body.

 The dog park is another option for exercising your Papillon as, they are very athletic and are good at retrieving the usual flying objects such as balls or small frisbees.